Pavlo-Orhunov/BackgroundChanger/readme.md

 ## Small html js project to learn how js works

-We write a Javascript project that changes the page Background when a button is clicked.
+I have learned how to write a Javascript project that changes the page Background when a button is clicked.

 `Below you can find a link to the initial video`